B4PzwL3YVGa6/sparrowdo/README.md

 Optional, no default values.

+## --vagrant

+Export ssh configuration from vagrant host and sparrowdo against it.

+Examples:

+    $ sparrowdo --vagrant # assuming we are in a working directory with Vagrantfile
+                          # exporting ssh configuration for "current" vagrant machine

+    $ sparrowdo --vagrant --host=black-horse  # exporting ssh configuration
+                                              # from vagrant machine called `black-horse`

 # Run sparrowdo in local mode

 In case you need to run sparrowdo on localhost add `--local_mode` flag and get things done locally, not remotely: